 Across The Curriculum

-In subject areas, departments use literacy book covers to support learning in their faculty.
-These are a pupil-friendly resource designed to support subject specific learning, including key words and paragraph structures that support exam preparation.
-Departments use literacy book covers as appropriate for their subject so may not use them in all year groups.
-Displays in department areas also show the value placed on literacy at Myton.
+In subject areas, departments use a range of strategies to support the development of communication skills.
+These include pupil-friendly resources designed to support subject specific learning, including key words and paragraph structures that support exam preparation.
+Displays in department areas also show the value placed on developing communication skills at Myton.

 Making Literacy fun!